jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 	PS /Users/john/Documents> vi
     ```

-    You can launch vi by pressing `Enter` because `vi` still appears on the command line.
+    `vi` still appears on the command line, so you can press `Enter` to launch it or continue typing.
 Or you can clear the command line by pressing `CTRL+C`.

 1. If you are thinking that what you did in the previous step is exactly what Bash does, you are correct.
 Now let's try something a little more interesting.
 Type the following at the PowerShell command prompt: